brainhack-school2022/brotherwood_project/README.md

 ### Machine Learning using `scikit-learn`

 Phenotype was learned and predicted using a support vector classifier with a linear kernel from `scikit-learn` (Pedregrosa *et al*., 2011).
-30% of individuals were used as unseen test data, and a grid search with 5-fold cross validation was used to find the optimum value the `C` regularizer.
+30% of individuals were used as unseen test data, and a grid search with 5-fold cross validation was performed on the remaining 70% of subjects to find the optimum value for the the `C` regularizer.
 This process was done once with the full dataset, and once with a stratified dataset, as seen below:

 <p align="center">